2010s Haiti cholera outbreak: Initial response

-For three months, UN officials, the CDC, and others argued against investigating the source of the outbreak.
+For three months, UN officials, the U.S. Centers for Disease Control and Prevention (CDC), and others argued against investigating the source of the outbreak.
 Gregory Hartl, a spokesman for the World Health Organization (WHO), said finding the cause of the outbreak was "not important".
 Hartl said, "Right now, there is no active investigation.
 I cannot say one way or another [if there will be].
 It is not something we are thinking about at the moment.
 What we are thinking about is the public health response in Haiti."
 Jordan Tappero, the lead epidemiologist at the CDC, said the main task was to control the outbreak, not to look for the source of the bacteria and that "we may never know the actual origin of this cholera strain."
 A CDC spokesperson, Kathryn Harben, added that "at some point in the future, when many different analyses of the strain are complete, it may be possible to identify the origin of the strain causing the outbreak in Haiti."

 Paul Farmer, co-founder of the medical organization Partners In Health, and a UN official himself who served Bill Clinton's deputy at the Office of the Special Envoy for Haiti, told the AP's Katz on 3 November 2010 that there was no reason to wait.
 Farmer stated, "The idea that we'd never know is not very likely.
 There's got to be a way to know the truth without pointing fingers."
 A cholera expert, John Mekalanos, supported the assertion that it was important to know where and how the disease emerged because the strain is a "novel, virulent strain previously unknown in the Western Hemisphere and health officials need to know how it spreads."

+Scientific inquiry

-Some US professors have disagreed with the contention that Nepalese soldiers caused the outbreak.
+At the time, some US professors disagreed with the contention that Nepalese soldiers caused the outbreak.
 Some said it was more likely dormant cholera bacteria had been aroused by various environmental incidents in Haiti.
 Before studying the case, they said a sequence of events, including changes in climate triggered by the La Niña climate pattern and unsanitary living conditions for those affected by the earthquake, triggered bacteria already present in the water and soil to multiply and infect humans.